Comcast/view-splunk-licenses/README.md

 # View Splunk Licenses

-A CLI Script to show pretty-printed Splunk License Data.
+A CLI Script to show pretty-printed Splunk License Data in a human-readable format.

 This servers as a wrapper for `splunk list licenses`, but adds a few enchancements: